ntibi/fog_chess/README.md

 - [ ] add position evaluation pondering

+- [ ] use zobrist hashing for transposition

 - [ ] when you drop a piece to put it back, the hints should still render